-OCCE 2024 provides a forum for policy makers, practitioners and researchers.
+OCCE 2024 will provide a forum for policy makers, practitioners and researchers.
 This open scientific event welcomes the following types of submissions that are relevant to the conference focus and the conference themes.
-The indicated maximum number of pages assumes formatting according to the Springer formatting style and the page lengths include all sections from the submission title to the references, acknowledgments, etc.
+The indicated maximum number of pages assumes formatting according to the Springer formatting style and the page lengths include all sections from the submission title to the references, acknowledgments, and more.

-Research-oriented submissions (full and short papers) will be reviewed for presentation at the conference and inclusion in the post-conference book (see details below).
+Research-oriented submissions (full and short papers) will be reviewed for presentation at the conference and inclusion in the post-conference programme.